CristonLewin/DAP-Capstone-Project/README.md

 # Importing dataset (if necessary)

-If the access to the shared folder does not work, replace the cell that contains the below code:
+If the access to the shared folder does not work, replace the cell that contains the below code and contact cristonlewin@yahoo.com to request the dataset as we are not able to upload it here because of size limits:

 ///////////////////////////////////////////////////////////